fknoedt/hiring-project/README.md

 ## Database

 MySQL was the chosen database engine.
-The DB Schema and Questions & Answers can be found on the `/database` folder on this repository.
+The DB Schema and Questions & Answers can be found in the `/database` folder in this repository.

 ## Bootstrap
   * login page layout:  https://bootsnipp.com/snippets/emRPM